Alley Broussard: Missouri Southern

 Broussard was soon contacted by a number of lower-division schools, among them North Alabama and Arkansas Tech.
 A month later he transferred to Missouri Southern State University to play for the Missouri Southern Lions of Division II.
 After sitting out the first game of the 2007 season against Haskell Indian Nations University, he came into the game in the second half against Harding in week two and rushed for 110 yards and a touchdown.
 It was his most yards rushing in a game since his 250-yard game in November 2004.
 "It feels so good," said Broussard.
 "Just tell everyone I'm back—everything's back."

 Later life

 In March 2008, Broussard was allowed to attend LSU's pro day in preparation for the 2008 NFL draft.
 He ran a 4.75-second 40-yard dash, did 21 bench press repetitions, and had a 28 and a half inch vertical jump.
 He was not drafted and did not play professionally.
-He returned to his hometown Lafayette, where he lives as of 2016 with his daughter and fiancee Steven.
+He returned to his hometown Lafayette, where he lives as of 2016 with his daughter and fiancee.